How to Change Your Thinking

 Until Mrs. Smith changes her belief, that circle will continue on an infinity loop.

-On the flip side, let’s say Mrs. Smith has a belief, a vision, that she is going to complete 16 workouts over the next four weeks.
+On the flip side, let’s say Mrs. Smith has a belief, a vision, that she is going to complete 16 strength-training workouts over the next four weeks.

 Although she knows it won't be easy, she has a positive attitude, and believes she can do it.